-The packaging is a really nice size – it is fairly dinky, but this makes it super convenient as you can easily fit it in your handbag for touch ups during the day (not that you need to).
+The packaging is a really nice size – it’s fairly dinky, but it makes it super convenient as you easily fit it in your handbag for touch ups during the day (not that you need to).
 It has a good weight and this, alongside the gold packaging, makes the whole product feel luxurious, sturdy and well-made.

-Overall, this is an excellent powder which performs beautifully, and I hope that one day it will be reformulated without parabans.
-However, in the meantime, if you are 100% paraban-free, you may want to check out the Hourglass Veil Translucent Setting Powder (it’s loose, I know, but trust me when I say it’s worth it).
+Overall, this is an excellent powder which performs beautifully and I hope that one day it will be reformulated without parabens so everybody can use it.
+However, in the meantime, if you are 100% paraben-free, you may want to check out the Hourglass Veil Translucent Powder (it’s loose, but trust me when I say it’s worth the splurge).